Real topological Hochschild homology via the norm and Real Witt vectors: Real topological Hochschild homology via the norm

+The input for Real topological Hochschild homology is a ring spectrum with anti-involution.
+These can alternatively be described as $E_{\sigma}$-rings, algebras in $D_2$-spectra over an $E_{\sigma}$-operad, where $\sigma$ is the sign representation (cf.~\cite{Hil17} for more details on the theory of $E_{\sigma}$-operads).
+For convenience, we now unpack the definition of an $E_{\sigma}$-ring.

-The result then follows by regrouping smash factors according to the number of smash factors involving the norm. \end{proof} \begin{defin} By an $E_1$-ring $A$, we mean an algebra over the associative operad $\Assoc$ in the category of orthogonal spectra $\Sp$.
-By an $E_0$-$A$-algebra we mean an $A$-bimodule $M$ equipped with a map $A\to M$ of $A$-bimodules (cf. \cite[Rem.
-2.1.3.10]{HA}). \end{defin} \begin{exm} An $E_1$-ring $A$ is an $E_0$-ring in $A\wedge A^{\op}$-bimodules with unit map $\mu \colon \thinspace A\wedge A^{op}\to A$ given by multiplication and the bimodule structure given by
+\begin{defin} By an $E_1$-ring $A$, we mean an algebra over the associative operad $\Assoc$ in the category of orthogonal spectra $\Sp$.
+By an $E_0$-$A$-algebra we mean an $A$-bimodule $M$ equipped with a map $A\to M$ of $A$-bimodules (cf.~\cite[Rem.
+2.1.3.10]{HA}). \end{defin}